 - 1. The mandatary shall be obliged to return to the mandator everything that he/she receives to perform the mandate and does not use for it, as well as everything that he/she obtains from performing the mandate. - 2.
 If the mandatary spends money for himself/herself that he/she ought to have returned to or spent for the mandator, then the mandatary shall return the money with the accrued interest.

-Article 716 - Presumption of mandator's ownership of property

-The property that the mandatary has acquired on his/her own behalf and at the mandator's expense when performing the mandate and or received from the mandator to perform the mandate shall be presumed to be the mandator's property in the mandatary's relations with creditors.
+Article 716 - Presumption of mandator's ownership of property and or received from the mandator to perform the mandate shall be presumed to be the mandator's property in the mandatary's relations with creditors.